opentracing-contrib/java-opentracing-walkthrough/README.md

 component and notice how the order and polling requests are now grouped under a single span, with timing information for the entire operation.

-### Step 3: Have fun
+### Step 4: Have fun

-If you still have time, try to trace other things!
-For example, maybe we would like to do have a main span when calling the `status` operation (the one polling the status of the order) at the `StatusServlet` and the `KitchenConsumer.getDonuts` call, like we did in the previous step with `OrderServlet` and `KitchenConsumer.addDonut`, respectively.
+If you still have time, try to trace other things and/or improve the instrumentation.
+For example:

+- Maybe we would like to have an overarching span when calling the `status` operation (the one polling the status of the order) at the `StatusServlet` and the `KitchenConsumer.getDonuts` call, like we did in the previous step with `OrderServlet` and `KitchenConsumer.addDonut`
+- The automatic span names are sometimes overly general (e.g., "post"): try to override them with something more revealing
+- Add span tags to make traces more self-descriptive and contextualized

 ## Thanks for playing, and welcome to OpenTracing!